 Insider tip: sand the masonite before priming or buy a pre-primed masonite to paint on a very smooth and absorbent surface.

-Masonite is a good and more affordable alternative to the canvas, but it has some inconveniences too: large panels can warp or bend over time.
+Masonite is a good and more affordable alternative to canvas, but it has some inconveniences too: large panels can warp or bend over time.

 The most loved hardboard is Ampersand Gessobord – an affordable, pre-primed, archival hardboard.
 Great quality, smooth surface, and variety of sizes and thicknesses available.
 These boards are also cradled.